jessitron/hny-otel-web/README.md

 ```

 This wrapper follows the [Honeycomb docs](https://docs.honeycomb.io/send-data/javascript-browser/honeycomb-distribution/) as of now.
-(It's July 5th 2024)
+(It's November 2024)

 Currently this results in a binary of almost 200k.
+It isn't even compressed

 ### examples